tomascarvalho/python-flask-workshop/instructions.md

 As Python is a mature programming language with millions of users worldwide, a simple Google search will also help you when you're stuck.
 StackOverflow is probably your best friend (after the docs).

+In the following examples Python interpreter will be used, which can be started by writing `python` in the command line.

 ### 2 - Python Syntax and Indentation
 #### 2.1 - Variables
 Docs: https://docs.python.org/3/tutorial/introduction.html#